Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 - While the coronavirus shock is unprecedented in its nature and scale, both Pomboy and Williams view it as accelerating and deepening problems that were already bound to emerge.

-The Dutch Boy at the Dike
+The Dutch Boy At The Dike

-As noted, Pomboy has been tracking the accelerating descent of the bond markets “fallen angels” and so viewed the Fed’s decision to begin buying even sub-investment grade debt as inevitable.
-She and Williams agreed that $750 billion in bond purchases won’t be the end of it.
-Both expect the Fed’s bond buying program to increase in both size and scope, and believe it may soon include bonds that were below investment grade even before March 23.
+As noted, Pomboy has been tracking the accelerating descent of the bond markets "fallen angels" and so viewed the Fed's decision to begin buying even sub-investment grade debt as inevitable.
+She and Williams agreed that $750 billion in bond purchases won't be the end of it.
+Both expect the Fed's bond buying program to increase in both size and scope and believe it may soon include bonds that were below investment grade even before March 23.

 Williams wondered whether the Fed will soon begin buying equities as well as debt.
 That, of course, seems unthinkable now, but it was only a few months ago that the idea of the Fed buying junk bonds was unthinkable.